Gallery

 zpool export

-Typically, exporting a pool is done because you might be putting the pool drive(s) into cold storage OR plan to import the pool on another system and you’d like to ensure everything is clean and consistent.
+Typically, exporting a pool is done because you might be putting the pool disk drive(s) into cold storage OR plan to import the pool on another system and you’d like to ensure everything is clean and consistent.
 See the man page [

 ] for more details including information on how ZFS can support importing and exporting pools on systems with different endianness (under certain circumstances).